 For the past 40 years, St. Andrew’s has also been home to StARS (or also known as St. Andrew’s Refugee Services).
 StARS is a vibrant, thriving ministry, our mission is to be a place “for refugees by refugees.”
 StARS humble beginnings originated with the arrival of individuals who had been forcibly displaced to Egypt from countries in the Horn of Africa in 1976.
 At that time, many of the people arriving in Egypt were here to study in Cairo under the auspices of the UNHCR.
-They lacked a meeting place and faced many hours of boredom outside of school they were lacking a place to gather in community.
+However outside of school they were lacking a place to gather in community.
 On October 11, 1979, the Thursday evening “Refugee Center” was inaugurated in St. Andrew’s Guild Hall.
 In its early days, as many as 115 people came for games, conversation, and tea.
 In the early years there was also a rudimentary effort in English-language instruction.
-The refugee ministry has grown and changed through the years and today mainly serves refugees from Ethiopia, Iraq, Sudan, South Sudan, Somalia, Eritrea, and Syria.
+This ministry has grown and changed through the years and today serves people from Ethiopia, Iraq, Sudan, South Sudan, Yemen, Somalia, Eritrea, and Syria.
 Find more information by clicking the link to StARS!